rhaynet/Rhaynet/README.md

 - 🔭 I’m currently working on a cross-platform video conferencing mobile app like Zoom
 - 🌱 I’m currently learning how to build better and more efficient mobile apps
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with becoming a millionaire within this year.
+- 🤔 I’m looking for a flutter developer intern role.
 - 💬 Ask me about anything relating to flutter and dart, And I would try my best to give you an answer.
 I'm still learning by the way.
 - 📫 You can reach me on Twitter @rhaynet1
 - 😄 let's have fun!